karx/karx.github.io/WebComponents/MozPunjab/README.md

 * Sound wave generator component - Polymer most likely
 * Pokemon - Raw JS
 * Only base for Pokedex - Angular Elements

+### Pointers
+* While moving to api/http/firebase
+    A phone without network is a brick with lights